These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing documentation of treatment history to the exam

-Why: The examiner relies on documented treatment history to establish the condition's chronic nature, recurrence pattern, and treatment burden.
+The examiner relies on documented treatment history to establish the condition's chronic nature, recurrence pattern, and treatment burden.
 Without records, important history may not be captured in the DBQ.

-Do this instead: Bring copies of all relevant medical records, including pathology reports confirming the benign diagnosis, surgical records, follow-up notes, and any specialist evaluations.
+Instead: Bring copies of all relevant medical records, including pathology reports confirming the benign diagnosis, surgical records, follow-up notes, and any specialist evaluations.

 Impact: All levels - documentation supports benign vs. malignant classification and recurrence history